 - Your high school transcript

 To request your records from another school or physician, you must fill out a Authorization for Release of Information form, which we have available, if needed.

-The Integrated Student Health Center offers immunizations for those student who may be missing vaccinations.
+The Integrated Student Health Center offers immunizations for those students who may be missing vaccinations.

 Please call 541-885-1800 for more information.